Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Written and compiled by George Knowles

 Fiona Horne is an author, model, journalist, radio and television celebrity, singer/song writer, actor and a Witch.
-She has been practicing Wicca since the early 1980’s and now has 1o books on witchcraft to her credit.
+She has been practicing Wicca/Witchcraft since the early 1980’s and now has 16 books to her credit.

-After a brief rebellious period in her teens exploring Satanism, she found it not at all to her liking, and turned her attention to various other forms of metaphysics, eventually she came upon Wicca and Witchcraft.
-Fiona is now a self-taught, self-initiated witch who practises a solitary eclectic tradition with leanings towards Alexandrian teachings.
-In an interview about Wicca she says: “that she felt very attracted to the fact that Wicca acknowledges many different Gods and Goddesses, but most importantly recognises that they can exist within the individual, not just in the sky out of reach”.
+After a brief rebellious period in her teens exploring Satanism, she found it not at all to her liking, and turned her attention to various other forms of metaphysics, eventually she came upon Wicca/Witchcraft.
+Fiona is now a self-taught, self-initiated Witch who practises a solitary eclectic tradition with leanings towards the Alexandrian tradition.
+In an interview about Wicca she says: that she felt very attracted to the fact that Wicca acknowledges many different Gods and Goddesses, but most importantly recognises that they can exist within the individual, not just in the sky out of reach”.

 In her modelling career Fiona has posed for nude and erotic photo layouts in the Black + White magazine (October 1994), Ralph magazine (September 1998), FHM magazine (1998), as well as the Australian Playboy magazine (November 1998).
 Later after moving to Los Angeles in 2001, she posed again for the US edition of Playboy (October 2005).
 In the November 1998 Australian Playboy shoot, she was pictured fully nude with a 12 foot python slithering and crawling all over her naked body.